earljohn004/valorant_script_windows_fix/README.md

 ## Client Setup
 On your game menu settings, include generated client_transfer.bat in "Execute ahead: "

+## Server Usage
+Run batch file everytime there is an update for valorant.

 ## Script Process:
 1. Script will copy contents from server's ProgramData and store in Server Gamedisk